sdfrench/CYBR8420-GotRoot/SoftwareAssuranceCases.md

 **Evidence:**

 E3.1 - Bitwarden uses a *Master Password* which is used to derive a *Key Encryption Key.*  Bitwarden states [here](https://help.bitwarden.com/article/what-encryption-is-used/) that it uses PBKDF2 SHA-256 as its derivation function.
-The *Key Encryption Key* (or Master Key) in turn is what is used to protet the *Private Encryption Key* which is what is used to decrypt secret data.
-Bitwarden state they use 100,1001 iterations client side and an additional 100,000 server side which appears to be in line with other secret managers.
-This of course assumes a strong *Master Password* was chosen.
+The *Key Encryption Key* (or Master Key) is used to protect the *Private Encryption Key* which is used to decrypt secret data.
+Bitwarden states that they run 100,001 iterations client side and another 100,000 on the server side.
+This appears to be in line with other secret managers.
+This assumes a strong *Master Password* was chosen.

-E4.1 - Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) that they do not write and cryptographic code and only use reputable cryptographic libraries that maintained by experts.
+E4.1 - Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) that they do not write any cryptographic code, and only use reputable cryptographic libraries that are maintained by experts.

 E5.1 - Bitwarden has had their source code [cryptographically analyzed](https://help.bitwarden.com/article/is-bitwarden-audited/) by a reputable third-party security firm.

-E7.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs shows the [Bitwarden Vault](https://vault.bitwarden.com/#/) is using an acceptable key size of 2048 bits (RSA) however stronger keys of 3072 or 4096 bits are recommended.
+E7.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs show that [Bitwarden Vault](https://vault.bitwarden.com/#/) is using an acceptable key size of 2048 bits (RSA).
+However, stronger keys of 3072 or 4096 bits are recommended.

-E8.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs shows the [Bitwarden Online Vault](https://vault.bitwarden.com/#/) is using Comodo whom is  considered to be a reputable Certificate Authority.
+E8.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs show that [Bitwarden Online Vault](https://vault.bitwarden.com/#/) is using Comodo, which is considered to be a reputable Certificate Authority.

-E9.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs shows the [Bitwarden Online Vault](https://vault.bitwarden.com/#/) it appears that the server does allow connections with weak ciphers (as well as old versions of TLS).
-However the server is configured to prefer stong cihpers over weak ones.
+E9.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs show that [Bitwarden Online Vault](https://vault.bitwarden.com/#/) does allow connections with weak ciphers (as well as old versions of TLS).
+However, the server is configured to prefer stong ciphers.
 This was most likely done to support old devices.
 There should be no risk to a user who connects with a modern device that supports strong ciphers and the latest versions of TLS.

-E10.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs shows the [Bitwarden Online Vault](https://vault.bitwarden.com/#/) that there are no high risk vulnerabilities present that can be fixed with configuration changes.
+E10.1 - At the time of this document, the [results](https://www.ssllabs.com/ssltest/analyze.html?d=vault.bitwarden.com&hideResults=on&latest) from SSL Labs shows that [Bitwarden Online Vault](https://vault.bitwarden.com/#/) has no high risk vulnerabilities present that can be fixed with configuration changes.

 ### 2. The System is acceptably secure against login attacks